meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Explain your SELENUIM test case design process

+With our Selenium test case design, we first define the test scenario as a group in the perspective of the user who is visiting indigo.ca.

 With this in mind, we have envision our user to conduct the following actions on the website:
 - Login
 - Search for a store